OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 * [OFS hardware GitHub site](https://github.com/OFS/ofs-f2000x-pl)
 * [OPAE software GitHub site]( https://github.com/OFS/opae-sdk)

 The OFS hardware repository supports hardware development and simulation.
 Repositories for OFS high-level design support and board management controller RTL and firmware source code are also provided.
-These repositories can be found in the Intel Opensource Technology GitHub location, which requires entitlement access.
-To request access, please contact your local Intel sales representative.
+These repositories can be found in the Opensource Technology GitHub location, which requires entitlement access.
+To request access, please contact your local Altera sales representative.

 **Table 1-2 OFS Hardware Repositories**